 The customer-centric imperative: Why businesses and brands must prioritise the customer.
 Please read our blog which explores this theory.

-What manufacturers risk by standing still
+The risk of standing still

 Experience across a range of manufacturing and production brands shows that when strategy, design and digital thinking are aligned, branding becomes a practical business tool, not just a visual exercise.